dartlangfr/game-store-codelab/user-story-8.md

         route: any
     ```
 2. Create a new custom element `x-route` ([Hints](#hints))
-  - Create `route.html` and `route.dart` files.
+  - Create `route.html` and `route.dart` file.
 Copy this class as it is:

     ```Dart
     import 'package:polymer/polymer.dart';